It is time to talk about the in the room.

 Let’s take a look at an extended version of the previous quote, to show what Rob’s campaign looks like through the eyes of transgender Iowans:

-The Republican Party of Iowa is implicated for racketeering in Wilson et al v Trump et al. Racketeering, in a nutshell, is funneling $$$$ through a lawfully created organization used to achieve unlawful ends: Republican candidates knowingly and willingly, in a premeditated manner, violated the rights of women, slander and continue to harm trans folk, rip Iowans off of Medicare and Medicaid, and siphon money out if public schools to the detriment of students – the list goes on and on!!
+The Republican Party of Iowa is implicated for racketeering in Wilson et al v Trump et al. Racketeering, in a nutshell, can be described as “funneling $$$$ through a lawfully created organization used to achieve unlawful ends”: Republican candidates knowingly and willingly, in a premeditated manner, violated the rights of women, slander and continue to harm trans folk, rip Iowans off of Medicare and Medicaid, and siphon money out if public schools to the detriment of students – the list goes on and on!!

 Where did a lot of that money come from?
 Unfortunately, the same people who financed a fellow Democrat who is now wooing the people into just being nice to the group of people who harmed and continue to try to harm us.